oracle-quickstart/oci-weblogic-migration/README.md

     File system permissions: WebLogic Migration Tool is designed to be installed directly on to the AdminServer Host.
 An Operating System user with read and write permissions on WebLogic Domain's , Oracle Middleware and Java Home is require to perform tasks such us unzip, tar.

-    Internet Connection: OWM Tool requires access to github.com repositories to download two required libraries - Weblogic Deployment Tool and JQ - to discover the source WebLogic environment.
-Alternatively, specific releases can be manually download and placed in $toolHome/deps/wdt and deps/jq respectively.
+    Internet Connection: WebLogic Migration Tool requires access to github.com repositories to download two required libraries - Weblogic Deployment Tool - to discover the source WebLogic environment.
+Alternatively, specific releases can be manually download and placed in $toolHome/deps/wdt.

     Network configuration: AdminServer Host must have an established SSH authentication system in place, connecting the AdminServer and all the Weblogic Managed server Linux hosts seamlessly.